 Keeping Electricity Affordable for All

-Through SVCE’s partnership with PG&E, SVCE customers are eligible to participate in qualifying relief programs and payment plans.
+Through SVCE’s partnership with PG&E and state and federal assistance programs, SVCE customers are eligible to participate in qualifying relief programs and payment plans.

 CARE & FERA Electricity Bill Discount

 If you have recent changes in your finances or lost your job, even if receiving unemployment benefits, you may be eligible for a reduced energy rate through CARE and FERA programs.
 Enrollment in CARE or FERA can save qualified households 20-35% on their energy bill.
 To see if you qualify and apply visit: PG&E’s CARE & FERA Webpage.

 In the pandemic, utilities have stopped disconnections for customers unable to pay their bills, but customers are still accruing debt.
 SVCE has joined a state program to provide bill relief to qualifying customers.
 The program will reduce unpaid balances on electricity bills that have accrued due to the pandemic.
 Arrearage Management Plan is a 12-month program that will provide up to $8,000 of bill forgiveness to each eligible customer.
 To be eligible, customers must: